latest planet(s) updated or added: 23 September 2024

 We might have to do something about our young though.
 They seem to become a little to smug for their own good.

-This is the story of how we focused on discovering what makes us raise a hand against another human, a child, our partner, our child, and how we eventually ended all wars by healing ourselves and with that the relationships with each other.
+This is the story of how we focused on discovering what makes us raise a hand against another human, our partner, our child, and how we eventually ended all wars by healing ourselves and with that the relationships with each other.

 See also: planet 41, resolve (2)